xieguigang/lychee/hexo/source/_posts/circos.md

 + **circos.conf**
 	This is the main configuration of your circos plot, and the required graphics includes file, genome brief description, plots' details information was recorded at here.
 + **ideogram.conf**
+	ideogram visualizes linear layout of CHROMOSOMES, plots of the chromosomes brief information, and layout overview controls of the circos plot.
 + **ticks.conf**
 	The display style of the periodic loci labels for the genome chromosomes sequence was define at here.